Average MCAT Score for Medical School in 2026

 In this post, we’re going way deeper than just throwing numbers at you.
 You’ll learn what a “good” MCAT score actually means in context, how averages change based on the schools you're aiming for, and how your GPA fits into the picture.
 We’ll talk about why numbers alone don’t cut it, how to self-audit your app, and how to build a smart school list based on you, not some Reddit thread.

 If you want proof that you don’t have to be perfect to get in, we pulled together an Application Database.
-It’s completely free and includes 8 full AMCAS apps that earned real acceptances to places like UCLA and UCI.
+It’s completely free inside our student portal and includes 8 full AMCAS apps that earned real acceptances to places like UCLA and UCI.
 You’ll see exactly how they made themselves stand out to AdComs beyond their academic numbers.

 Get the free resource here.